 County employees shall not engage in any activity, which constitutes a conflict of interest due to the nature, conditions, or some other aspect of the activity.
-Any officer or employee wishing to engage in any occupation or outside activity or compensation shall inform his/her department head, in writing and in advance, of the time required and the nature of such activity.
+Any officer or employee wishing to engage in any occupation or outside activity.
+Any officer or employee wishing to engage in any occupation or outside activity for compensation shall inform his/her department head, in writing and in advance, of the time required and the nature of such activity.
 It shall be the responsibility of each department head to ensure that employees in his/her department do not engage in any activity, which constitutes a conflict of interest.
-The department head shall issue an opinion and reason to an employee it the employee's proposed activity constitutes a possible conflict of interest within seven (7) calendar days from the date the department head received notice of the proposed activity.
+The department head shall issue an opinion and reason to an employee if the employee's proposed activity constitutes a possible conflict of interest within seven (7) calendar days from the date the department head received notice of the proposed activity.

 An employee who has followed this procedure will not be disciplined under the provisions of this section without such employee having received prior written notification of the possible conflict of interest.
-Disputes concerning this provision will be handled under.
+Disputes concerning this provision will be handled under Section 19, Grievance Procedure of this MOU.